changhsinlee/changhsinlee.github.io/_posts/2020-05-02-pytest-mock.md

 Trying to make changes without a test means you are incurring technical debt for the future and making teammates pay for it.

 In this case, if my goal is making changes to the computations, I would figure out how to mock the data connectors and start writing tests.
-As long

 ### The tests seem to be tied to how I implement the code.
 Isn't that a bad thing?